ericdke/DetectImageColors/README.md

 ![Playground](https://www.evernote.com/shard/s89/sh/f223b9ae-e80e-42e1-a5ea-84440b04d3d1/9c0807d8f4b67d31/res/c0740876-dc0d-4000-b10f-b277e71f4d40/skitch.png)

+## Swift version

+There's two branches in this project:

+- `master` is the master development branch

+- `swift2` is the new version

+For now, any *feature* change in one of the two branches is translated to the other.

+Later this year when Swift 2 and Xcode 7 won't be in beta anymore, the `master` branch will be renamed to `legacy` and will be abandoned, and `swift2` will become the new `master` branch.

 ## Todo

 Suggestions and contributions are welcomed!

+- Improve detector accuracy (see comments in `CDColorDetector.swift`)

+- Improve resize image method

+- Make a better demo app

 - Make a framework

 - Make it iOS compatible

-- Improve detector accuracy (see `CDColorDetector.swift`)

-- Improve resize image speed

-- Make a better demo app